Table of Contents

 Being over the income limit is not automatically means for Medicaid ineligibility.
 Learn more below under the section, What If One Exceeds the Income Limit”.

 Some states have a medically needy pathway for Medicaid eligibility.
 Depending on the state in which one resides, this program may be called by a variety of names, such as a Spend-Down Program, Adult Medically Needy Program, Medicaid Deductible Program, and Share of Cost Program.
 For simplification purposes, an applicant who is over the income limit, but has high medical expenses relative to their income, can still qualify for Medicaid by “spending down” their excess income on medical bills.
 As with Qualified Income Trusts, not all states have a medically needy pathway.
 The states that do have a medically needy pathway are called Medically Needy or Spend-Down states.
+Want to know if a state is an income cap state or a medically needy state?
+Click here and then click on the state in question.

 Working with a Medicaid Planner